nosvagor/vagari/README.md

 Jokes aside, the sex principle is more than just a joke&mdash;it's about dealing with **[cognitive overhead](https://youtu.be/fCn8zs912OE?t=412)**.
 As a whole, design must be _simple and sexy_, not _minimal and mundane_.
-This principle is core to _vagari_ and represents the adherence of the [selfish memes/genes](https://youtu.be/2mTVtToioLg) theory of replicators with unbounded evolution, i.e.:
+This principle is core to _vagari_ and represents the adherence to the [selfish memes/genes](https://youtu.be/2mTVtToioLg) theory of replicators with unbounded evolution, i.e.:

 1. Something is _sexy_ if it is attractive or exciting, and in the realms of ideas, desire for replication.
 2. _Communication_ is all about replicating an idea inside another mind, but it's not perfect&mdash;mutations occur.